skladek/ImageCache/README.md

 ![Platform Status](https://img.shields.io/cocoapods/p/SKImageCache.svg)
 ![License Status](https://img.shields.io/github/license/skladek/SKImageCache.svg)

 SKImageCache provides an object to handle image loading and caching.
+Check out the SampleProject in the workspace to see some usage examples.

 ---